 Currently the tax authorities perform tax audits of many Russian taxpayers with major focus on compliance with new transfer pricing legislation.
 It is therefore possible that the Group entities may become subject to transfer pricing tax audits by tax authorities in the near future.
-Due to the uncertainty and lack of established practice of application of the new Russian transfer pricing legislation the Russian tax authorities may challenge the level of prices applied by the Group under the "controlled" transactions (including certain intercompany transactions) and accrue additional tax liabilities.
+The Russian tax authorities may challenge the level of prices applied by the Group under the "controlled" transactions (including certain intercompany transactions) and accrue additional tax liabilities.
 If additional taxes are assessed with respect to these matters, they may be material.
+This risk may increase in the future as Russian transfer pricing practice develops.